 A PR case study for the MSFR [41] was conducted during the Euratom SAMOFAR (Safety Assessment of the Molten Salt Fast Reactor) project of the Horizon 2020 program.
 By applying some elements of the GIF PRPP evaluation methodology, the study identified the system elements of the nuclear power site, targets for material diversion and the pathways to achieve a concealed diversion of material by a host state having unlimited means.

 The nuclear power site is assumed to contain several MSFRs, sharing common facilities, such as the fuel processing facility, waste handling facility and fuel storage.
 Fig. 3.3 is a schematic representation of a nuclear site with 4 reactors sharing common facilities.
 In the figure the green rectangles with red outlines represent safeguards monitoring stations for transfers in and out of the elements.
 The 232U co-produced with 233U in the MSFR has 208Tl daughter products that emit highly energetic (2.6 MeV) gamma rays with high absolute emission probability.
 Consequently, any material transfer between the reactor and processing, handling and storage facilities has to be performed using remote handling, indicated in yellow in Fig. 3.3.
+One has to remind that this scheme is not final: the question of which elements are shared between reactors and which are dedicated to a single reactor is not decided from the safety point of view.
+It is likely that a more complex structure will be necessary, in particular for the fuel cleaning unit, depending on the proliferation resistance analysis results.
+The schematic will be modified as the design progresses.